How to let go and

 Feel the hurt of the circumstances and more importantly, feel the child hood hurt of feeling worthless, not good enough, not worth loving, failure, or whatever your core issue is.
 It’s this deeper hurt that keeps us from letting go.
 Once you find and heal this hurt, the need to resist or hang on loses power and letting go becomes relatively easy.

-To learn more about how to let go and heal the deeper hurt, get the Mastery of Life Audio Course and read the book, Get Your Power Back.
+To learn more about how to let go and heal the deeper hurt, watch the Mastery of Life Video Course and read the book, Get Your Power Back.
 After you have healed your hurt and developed your ability to let go, the next step is to take specific action.
 Be sure and read the next article.

 How We Can Support You